Artarmon railway station

 Artarmon railway station is a suburban railway station located on the North Shore line, serving the Sydney suburb of Artarmon.
-It is served by Sydney Trains T1 North Shore line services.
+It is served by Sydney Trains T1 North Shore & Western Line and T9 Northern Line services and intercity Central Coast & Newcastle Line services.

 History

 A temporary Artarmon station opened on 6 July 1898, before the present station opened on 7 October 1900.
 It was named after an original Crown grant where the station is now.
 In April 2015, work commenced on the construction of a new footbridge that will include lifts at the northern end of the platform.
 The footbridge has since been finished in the same year.